lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression/decompression behavior for the header fields.
 In the rule, it is recommended to describe the header field in the same order they appear in the packet.

-The rule describes the compressed header which are transmitted regarding their position in the rule.
+On the other hand, the rule describes the compressed header which are transmitted regarding their position in the rul which is used for data serialization on the compressor side and data deserialization on the decompressor side.

 The main idea of the compression scheme is to send the rule id to the other end instead of known field values.
 When a value is known by both